E36 BMW OBC Project

 A fully assembled logic board option to satisfy a niche market need for this board to replace the factory 18 button OBC logic board.

-Availablility: This product variant will be produced if a sufficient number of pre-orders occur.
+Availablility: This product variant will be produced if the economic climate in the US improves and a sufficient number of pre-orders occur.

 A turn-key product that will utilize the same logic board as in the first variant, mated to a daughtercard unique to this variant that will host a sunlight readable, high resolution color TFT display with capacitive touchscreen interface, all housed in a custom case that will replace the factory OBC in its entirety.